brendt/stitcher.io/src/content/blog/2021-06-30-what-about-request-classes.md

 So why not do exactly that: have a way for our request classes to be properly typed, without the overhead of having to transform it manually to a DTO?

-I could build up some expense here to get you all excited about it, but I trust my readers to be able to draw their own, informed conclusions, so I'm just going to show you what it would look like in the end:
+I could build up some suspense here to get you all excited about it, but I trust my readers to be able to draw their own, informed conclusions, so I'm just going to show you what it would look like in the end:

 ```php
 class PostEditRequest extends Request